AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/documenting-analysis.md

 - Description of module goals
 - Usage (How to [run the analysis](running-a-module.md))
-- Input files
+- Input files and their sources.
+These may include:
-  - These may include ScPCA data files, result files from other modules [as described on this page](../../getting-started/accessing-resources/getting-access-to-data.md), and/or external data.
+  - ScPCA data files and/or result files from other modules. ([See access instructions](../../getting-started/accessing-resources/getting-access-to-data.md))
+  - External data including links to their origins.
 - Output files
 - [Software and package dependencies](./module-dependencies.md)
 - [Computational resources](./compute-requirements.md)